 Ticket includes access to full day summit, networking lunch and cocktail reception.

 Ticket quantities are limited at each price level and are subject to change.
 Tickets are non-refundable but will be transferable upon request.

 Event Has Passed

 Be Updated about Variety Events and Conferences Sign Up here

-It’s not just a movie, show, video or game.
-But a full court press to turn every entertainment property into a full-blown universe across media formats and audience touchpoints.
-How are chief marketers approaching the bigger is better approach?
-What is the best strategy to license IP for the must-have consumer products?
-How should we launch projects that can morph into a never ending supply of entertainment across seasons, installments, products and more?
-Leading entertainment marketers and their partners will dish about developing, launching and maintaining a thriving franchise.
+It’s not just a movie, show, video or game – the goal is to turn every entertainment property into a full-blown universe across multiple media formats and audience touchpoints.
+What are the best licensing strategies to create must-have consumer products?
+How are marketers able to morph a project into a never ending supply of entertainment across seasons, installments, products and more?
+Leading entertainment marketers and their partners dish about developing, launching and maintaining a thriving franchise.

 Debra Birnbaum, Executive Editor, TV, Variety

 Stephen Davis, Chief Content Officer, Hasbro

 Mindy Hamilton, Head of Global Partnerships, Marvel Entertainment

 Pamela Kaufman, Chief Marketing Officer, and President Consumer Products, Nickelodeon